-- Export text responses as CSV generates a spreadsheet of students’ typed responses in the assessment by question.
-This spreadsheet also contains links to individually downloadable attachments.
+- Student answers: Download answers to text response questions.
+Select Export CSV to generate a spreadsheet of students’ typed responses in the assessment by question.
+This spreadsheet also contains links to individually-downloadable attachments.

 Instructors and Facilitators can download a student’s graded booklet by saving the student’s view of their graded work as a PDF file or printing it.
 Students can also do this.

 Navigate to your assessment and click Students in the sidebar.

 Search for the student whose booklet you wish to download.

 Click the Score link for the student under the View heading.
 The student’s view of their graded work will appear.

 Click the Print link below the assessment name.
 Your browser’s print dialog will appear.

 This next step differs depending on your browser and operating system.
 There should be an option such as “Print to PDF” or “Save as PDF” you can select to download a PDF file or you can print the pages.

 Anyone who has access to grading can download pages of student work without the grading and question labels.